-To sand plastic, use fine-grit sandpaper.
-You shouldn’t use sandpaper with less than 100-grit as it can scar the surface.
+Don’t use sandpaper with less than 100 grit as it can scratch the plastic surface.

 3. Apply Primer

-It takes water-based polyurethane 8 hours to dry enough for a re-coat and 24 hours to cure, while oil-based poly takes 24 hours to dry between coats and 48-72 hours to cure.
+Water-based polyurethane takes around 6-8 hours to dry enough for a re-coat and 24 hours to cure, while oil-based poly takes around 24 hours to dry between coats and 48-72 hours to cure.

 For polyurethane to dry, its solvent (water or oil) must evaporate.
 Since water evaporates faster than oil, the water-based type dries faster than the oil-based type.

-For the sealant to cure, it must oxidize.
-This means the paint particles must harden and bond together.
-The oxidization process happens after evaporation.
+For the sealer to cure, the paint particles must harden and bond together.
+The polymerization process happens after evaporation.

 Polyurethane dries faster on plastic than on any other surface.
-That’s because it doesn’t penetrate its surface deeply, meaning the evaporation process starts immediately after you apply the sealant.
-Since the evaporation process starts sooner, the finish dries and oxidizes faster.
+That’s because it doesn’t penetrate its surface deeply, meaning the evaporation process starts immediately after you apply the sealer.
+Since the evaporation process starts sooner, the finish dries faster.